 And even if it doesn’t crack many lists of top places to see in St. Petersburg, it might well be the most memorable addition to your St. Petersburg itinerary.

-The Museum of Soviet Arcade Machines
+What to see at the Museum of Soviet Arcade Machines

 The Museum of Soviet Arcade Machines is proof that simple fun doesn’t get old.
-Even if you’re an Xbox addict who complains that the graphics in the new Call of Duty game aren’t quite up to snuff, I challenge you to not grin while popping kopecks into these Soviet relics.
+Even if you’re an Xbox addict who complains that the graphics in the new Call of Duty game aren’t quite up to snuff, I challenge you not to grin while popping kopecks into these Soviet relics.

 The entrance charge of 350 rubles ($10.40) gets you 15 kopecks to play around.
 Not all the machines are made equal, ranging from easy to figure out to completely confusing if you’re not Russian.
 (Seriously, has anyone outside of Russia ever heard of “gorodki“?)